sagarSahay/Checkout/README.md

 ## Further enhancements needed

-- Acceptance tests need somw work.
+1. Acceptance tests need some work.
-- Versionion of API
+2. Versioning of API
-- Adding eventstore to store all events published from WriteModel.Application
+3. Adding eventstore to store all events published from WriteModel.Application
+4. Authentication
+5. More logging